begginer1/Data-Structure-and-alorithms/README.md

-# hrk
+# data structures and algorithms
-contain the programs with better time complexity
+contain the programs of many Data structure and algorithms practiced